MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/moving-platform-unity.md

 ```cs
 bool success = m_movingPlatformManager.TrySetMode(MovingPlatformMode.MovingPlatformOptimized);
 ```
 TrySetMode will return true if the device mode now matches the requested mode.
-If the mode is already in the desired state, nothing will be done, and the device will not lose tracking.
+If the mode is already in the desired state, nothing will be done and the device won't lose tracking.

 ### Callback on mode change